 I think if I did what you do, my family would not know what to think.
 What does your mother think about your work?

-Critically, I would say that your work with pornographic images comes from a place that further upholds the ‘male gaze’.
+Critically, I would say that your work with adult images comes from a place that further upholds the ‘male gaze’.
 Do you, as a woman, feel you have a responsibility to subvert depictions of the female body?

-The vast majority of porn is made for a male viewer, even “lesbian porn” on the mainstream websites perpetuates actions, views and activities that are purely for a person with a dick.
+The vast majority of adult movies is made for a male viewer, even “lesbian adult movies” on the mainstream websites perpetuates actions, views and activities that are purely for a person with a dick.
 This is not uncommon knowledge.
 So as a woman who has been attracted and sexually aroused by women since I can remember this is a balancing act.
 I mainly watch girl on girl adult movies because the likelihood of them doing something that is actually pleasurable to a woman is higher, although there is so much that is just meant to excite men.
 As a woman, I feel like I have a responsibility to educate myself on misogyny, feminism, and the sex industries that I engage with.
 But I want to be sexy, I want to be desired and sexually fulfilled, I think my only responsibility is to be conscious of the injustices against women and understand the differences between sexism, exploitation and sexuality.